phobos2077/fo2_ecco/docs/ecco_readme.txt

 -=== DETAILS  (WARNING!
 SPOILERS!!!) ===-

 > CRAFTING:
-- Mr.Fixit v1.1 was taken and slightly expanded with better hi-res support and some new features
+- New crafting system based on Mr.Fixit by Team-X and Fix-Boy by Lexx
-- All crafting rules was rewritten with new "better" balance and variaty, including new game items
+- Custom crafting schematics designed to serve game's balance and add variaty, including new game items
 - All "schematics" are divided into several categories, you need to find teacher for each category (there is no spoiler here, so try to find them on your own.
-I will only say that they all around northern half of the world...)
+I will only say that most are found around northern half of the world...)
-- Knowing schematics not enough, to start crafting you need tools, skills and components
+- Knowing schematics not enough: to start crafting you may also need skills, components and tools
 - Some craftable food
-- Crafting menu is accessible by doing description of player or with a hotkey: Ctrl+C.
+- Crafting menu is accessible by clicking a new button on main panel or with a hotkey: Ctrl+F.

 > TRAPS:
 - to use traps you need to craft a Trap Kit first (need explosive schematics for mines and electronics for sensor mine)